RN-SDEs: Limited-Angle CT Reconstruction with Residual Null-Space Diffusion Stochastic Differential Equations: Abstract

 \section{Abstract}

 Computed tomography is a widely used imaging modality with applications ranging from medical imaging to material analysis.
-One major challenge arises from the lack of scanning information at certain angles, leading to distorted CT images with artifacts.
-This results in an ill-posed problem known as the Limited Angle Computed Tomography (LACT) reconstruction problem.
-To address this problem, we propose Residual Null-Space Diffusion Stochastic Differential Equations (RN-SDEs), which are a variant of diffusion models that characterize the diffusion process with mean-reverting (MR) stochastic differential equations.
-To demonstrate the generalizability of RN-SDEs, our experiments are conducted on two different LACT datasets, i.e., ChromSTEM and C4KC-KiTS.
-Through extensive experiments, we show that by leveraging learned Mean-Reverting SDEs as a prior and emphasizing data consistency using Range-Null Space Decomposition (RNSD) based rectification, RN-SDEs can restore high-quality images from severe degradation and achieve state-of-the-art performance in most LACT tasks.
-Additionally, we present a quantitative comparison of computational complexity and runtime efficiency, highlighting the superior effectiveness of our proposed approach.\footnote{The code is available at \href{https://github.com/GuoJiaqi-1020/RN-SDE}{\path{https://github.com/GuoJiaqi-1020/RN-SDE}}}
+One major challenge arises from the lack of scanning information at certain angles, resulting in distortion or artifacts in the reconstructed images.
+This is referred to as the Limited Angle Computed Tomography (LACT) reconstruction problem.
+To address this problem, we propose the use of Residual Null-Space Diffusion Stochastic Differential Equations (RN-SDEs), which are a variant of diffusion models that characterize the diffusion process with mean-reverting (MR) stochastic differential equations.
+To demonstrate the generalizability of RN-SDEs, we conducted experiments with two different LACT datasets, ChromSTEM and C4KC-KiTS.
+Through extensive experiments, we demonstrate that by leveraging learned MR-SDEs as a prior and emphasizing data consistency using Range-Null Space Decomposition (RNSD) based rectification, we can recover high-quality images from severely degraded ones and achieve state-of-the-art performance in most LACT tasks.
+Additionally, we present a quantitative comparison of RN-SDE with other networks, in terms of computational complexity and runtime efficiency, highlighting the superior effectiveness of our proposed approach.\footnote{The code will become available upon acceptance of the paper}